(469306) 1999 CD158

-' (provisional designation ') is a resonant trans-Neptunian object from the circumstellar disc of the Kuiper belt, located in the outermost region of the Solar System.
+' is a resonant trans-Neptunian object from the circumstellar disc of the Kuiper belt, located in the outermost region of the Solar System.
 It measures approximately 310 km in diameter.
 It was discovered on 10 February 1999, by American astronomers Jane Luu, David Jewitt, and Chad Trujillo at Mauna Kea Observatories on the Big Island of Hawaii, United States.

 Orbit and classification

 is a candidate member of the Haumea family, the only collisional group of trans-Neptunian objects currently determined.
 It is also sub-classified as a resonant trans-Neptunian object, as it stays in a 4:7 orbital resonance with the ice giant Neptune, which means, that for every seven orbits of Neptune around the Sun, it makes four orbits.
 It orbits the Sun at a distance of 37.4–50.1 AU once every 289 years and 8 months (105,787 days).
 Its orbit has an eccentricity of 0.15 and an inclination of 25° with respect to the ecliptic.

 Its observation arc begins with its official discovery observation at Mauna Kea in 1999, as no precovery images were taken and no prior identifications were made.
 As of 2017 its current position is at 46.7 AU from the Sun.